Thekillergreece/FoodPackByTKG/README.md

 ### 4.5 Version
 ---
-The Update 4.5 does not bring any new items but it does ton of new spawn spots across the world as well as some small adjustments.
+The Update 4.5 does not bring any new items but it does bring ton of new spawn spots across the world as well as some small adjustments.
-Added loose spawn spots in every region.
+- Added loose spawn spots in every region, including the new DLC region(s).
-Expanded the loot tables to add more opportunities to loot items from containers.
+- Expanded the loot tables to add more opportunities to loot items from containers.
-Added a large abundance of loot in interiors that make sense such as big houses, stores, etc.
+- Added a large abundance of loot in interiors that make sense such as big houses, stores, etc.
+- Nerfed/buffed certain food and drink items' calories.
+Made certain strong food/drink items to spawn much rare.

 Food items will be rarely found in cars, caves, etc or in places that they wouldn't make much sense.
+The food pack will work excellently with Waltz's Food Pack.

 ### My Thanks
 ---